dennis-magnusson/bloglist-backend/README.md

 ### Environment Variables

-To run this project, you will need to add the following environment variables to your .env file:
+To run this project, you will need to add the following environment variables to your .env file.
+Please see the `.env.template` file for detailed instructions:

-- MONGODB_URI: Your MongoDB connection string
+- `MONGODB_URI`: Your MongoDB connection strin`
-- TEST_MONGODB_URI: Your MongoDB connection string used when tests are run
+- `TEST_MONGODB_URI`: Your MongoDB connection string used when tests are run
-- SECRET: A secret string for JWT token generation
+- `SECRET`: A secret string for JWT token generation
-- PORT: The port you wish the application to serve
+- `PORT`: `he port you wish the application to serve

 ### Running the application